tomasjames/SFProject/README.md

 Project Progress
 ----------------

+20/11/15: Custom data files for RADMC-3D are now generated with a Python script that asks for user defined quantities.
+It is possible to compute the radius of the molecular cloud from its mass and density (the code requests number density and converts this to g/cm^3).
+The resulting radius is then used to help define the image width (i.e. the user is told what the cloud radius is so as to make appropriate adjustments to the image width).
+At present, the image width is defined in AU.
+Furthermore this width is split into n user defined pixels and each pixel in each dimension looped over to assign density and temperature.

 As of 11/10/15 minor tests have been performed of RADMC-3D in Python to ascertain its viability for the project.
 Those tests setup various simple problems and simulations, the most useful of which is the creation of a 2D (as well